Update: David DePape pleads not guilty to Pelosi attack in 1st court appearance

 In court Tuesday, he appeared with his arm in a sling and his public defender said he had a dislocated shoulder.
 The judge banned cameras from the proceeding.

-A bail hearing was pending.
-DePape's next court appearance was scheduled for Friday.
+A bail hearing and federal charges were still pending.
+DePape's next court appearance on the state charges was scheduled for Nov.
+4.

-The charges stem from his arrest early Friday morning.
-According to San Francisco police, they responded to reports of home break-in at approximately 2:27 a.m. and arrived to find DePape attacking 82-year-old Paul Pelosi with a hammer.
+The charges stem from his arrest early Friday morning at the Pelosi home.
+According to San Francisco police, they responded to reports of a home break-in at approximately 2:27 a.m. and arrived to find DePape attacking 82-year-old Paul Pelosi with a hammer.

 "When officers arrived on scene, they encountered an adult male and Mrs. Pelosi's husband, Paul," SFPD Chief Bill Scott told reporters.
 "Our officers observed Mr. Pelosi and the suspect both holding a hammer.
 The suspect pulled the hammer away from Mr. Pelosi and violently assaulted him with it."